anaef/nginx-lws/README.md

 # Lua Web Services for NGINX

-lws-nginx is a module for the [NGINX](https://nginx.org/) server that supports web services written in Lua, running directly in the server.
+Lua Web Services (LWS) is a module for the [NGINX](https://nginx.org/) server that supports web services written in Lua, running directly in the server.

-Some central design considerations for lws-nginx are the following:
+Some central design considerations for LWS are the following:

 - **Use [PUC-Lua](https://www.lua.org/).** PUC-Lua is the original implementation of Lua maintained by the language's creators.

-- **Allow Lua web services to block.** The lws-nginx module uses a thread pool that runs Lua services asynchronously without blocking the NGINX event processing loop.
+- **Allow Lua web services to block.** The LWS  module uses a thread pool that runs Lua services asynchronously without blocking the NGINX event processing loop.
 As large parts of the existing Lua ecosystem are *not* non-blocking, this design allows them to be used as is, on the condition that their libraries are conditionally thread-safe.

 - **Make efficient use of Lua states.** Loading Lua code can take a significant amount of time.
-For this reason, lws-nginx can reuse Lua states for subsequent requests.
+For this reason, LWS can reuse Lua states for subsequent requests.
 A broad range of [directives](doc/Directives.md) allows for control over the lifecycle of Lua states.

-- **Ensure manageability.** The lws-nginx module includes a [monitor](doc/Monitor.md) web API that provides access to central LWS characteristics, including a built-in function profiler.
+- **Ensure manageability.** The LWS module includes a [monitor](doc/Monitor.md) web API that provides access to central LWS characteristics, including a built-in function profiler.
 A self-contained web page that displays periodically updated data from the LWS monitor and allows for controlling the profiler is also provided.

-- **Focus on web services.** The purpose of lws-nginx is to implement web services in Lua.
-This focus streamlines the design of lws-nginx.
+- **Focus on web services.** The purpose of LWS is to implement web services in Lua.
+This focus streamlines the design of LWS.
 For other extension areas in NGINX (including rewriting, access, and filters), numerous highly configurable modules exist that address these functions.

 ## Discussion